Grace the Giant Sequoia

-This beautiful Giant Sequoia is located right in the heart of the Green Lake neighborhood, just a block from the park.
-It stands over 100 feet tall and five feet wide and has been here longer than most of the homes in the area: about 120 years*!
+This beautiful Giant Sequoia was located right in the heart of the Green Lake neighborhood, just a block from the park.
+It stood over 100 feet tall and five feet wide.
+Moving it to the park could have preserved in for all to enjoy for hundreds more years.

 Located at 5834 Woodlawn Ave N